 However, you do need to write down the object of your experiment in your supporting documentation as AusIndustry may ask to see it in a subsequent review.
 You may not call it a ‘hypothesis’ but the object of the experiment must be documented, it must be specific and it must be testable.

 The hypothesis doesn’t need to be a complete answer to your technical gap.
 It is common for a technical gap to require a series of experiments – each experiment has a hypothesis for part of the overall solution.
 With each experiment, you build up your level of knowledge.

 These hypotheses may come from your own experience, or you may find partial solutions on the Internet.
 This is partly what AusIndustry refers to as a ‘systematic progression’ of work.

 The hypothesis is typically expressed in terms of the outcome of the experiment – I hypothesize that my new algorithm will achieve an accuracy of ‘X’, or achieve a response time of ‘Y’.
-Achieving that result may requires a series of experiments where the configuration or input variables of the experiment are adjusted to achieve the desired result.
+Achieving that result may require a series of experiments where the configuration or input variables of the experiment are adjusted to achieve the desired result.

 Failures in Experiments

 Unsuccessful experiments are not bad things.
-In fact, failed experiments can help show that the technical gap was a difficult one to address – if the failure was due to missing knowledge.
+In fact, failed experiments can help show that the technical gap was difficult to address – if the failure was due to missing knowledge.
 As noted above, debugging is not experimentation!
-The exception is where you have a design flaw in your system or process that was due to a knowledge gap.
+The exception is where you have a design flaw in your system or process due to a knowledge gap.
 AusIndustry does expect you to document what you learnt from the failed experiments – how did this learning help frame future experiments (which may have been successful).